 Set the [[HasInstance]] internal property of F as described in 15.3.4.5.3.

-If the [[Class]] internal property of Target is "Function", then
+If Target has the [[NativeBrand]] internal property with value NativeFunction, then

 Let L be the length property of Target minus the length of A.

 Set the length own property of F to either 0 or L, whichever is larger.